thatslifescience/github_dev/_posts/2017-06-19-Catching-Pidgeys-KURAS.md

 **Fig 2.** Meghna Marjadi is a PhD student in Environment and Natural Resources at Ohio State University.
 Here she is presenting a poster about her Pokémon Go research at the 2017 American Association of Geographers meeting (Photo credit: Meghna Marjadi)

-*"**It was something new; they were exploring.
+*"It was something new; they were exploring.
 I wanted to see if people who were visiting more and new parks while playing the game were having these increases in [environmental] attitudes and behaviors.
-Especially when it started coming out in the news – anecdotes about people visiting parks – so I wondered if it was a real trend.**"*
+Especially when it started coming out in the news – anecdotes about people visiting parks – so I wondered if it was a real trend."*

 Next, meet Travis Windleharth.
 He and his group had been looking into Alternate Reality games, such as [Ingress](https://www.ingress.com/), so when Pokémon Go was announced in 2015 they quickly added it to their research agenda.
 Already, their lab group has published three [scientific papers](http://www.washington.edu/news/2017/03/28/parents-who-play-pokemon-go-with-kids-it-wasnt-really-about-the-pokemon/) on the game!
 During our interview, Travis told me about one of his projects concerning how zoos and aquariums were interacting with Pokémon Go.